camunda/camunda-bpm-examples/deployment/ejb-pa/README.md

 EJB Process Application Example
 =================================

-This example demonstrate how to deploy a EJB process application.
+This example demonstrates how to deploy a EJB process application.

 Built and tested against camunda BPM version `7.1.0-SNAPSHOT`.